AbisoyeOnanuga/Abisoye/README.md

 - 👋 Hi, I’m @dottymatrix (Abisoye)
 - 👀 I’m interested in ...
 Design and computer graphics
-- 🌱 I’m currently learning ...
-Unreal Engine, design principles and 3d modelling
+- 🌱 I’m currently learning ... how to learn
-- 💞️ I’m looking to collaborate on ... worthwhile projects.
 - 📫 How to reach me ... <a href=https://www.twitter.com/abisoyeOnanuga>Twitter</a> and <a href=https://www.instagram.com/abisoye_onanuga/>Instagram</a>

 <!---